gelus/scrobMaster/README.md

 		});
 	</script>
 </pre>
 Please note: In the examples above to raise the bufferEnter's trigger point a negative value was used.
-This is because ScrobMaster positioning is bassed off scrollTop, Larger numbers are further down on the page and the oposite for smaller.
+This is because ScrobMaster positioning is based off scrollTop, Larger numbers are further down on the page and the opposite for smaller.
 The top of the page being located at 0.
 <h3>ScrobMaster API</h3>
 <h5>Register</h5>
 <pre>scrob.register("elementID");</pre>
 Registers and returns a new Scrobject on the scrobMaster.
-Registered elements are accessible off the scrobMaster via the ID passed into the register methode.
+Registered elements are accessible off the scrobMaster via the ID passed into the register method.
-Chainable.
+Chain-able.
 <pre>
 	//Register example:
 	scrob.register('bob2');